BrayanDH/eng_fr_translator_flask/README.md

    pip install -r requirements.txt
    ```

+   This will install all the necessary dependencies for the project.

-4. Start the application:
+4. Run the application:

    ```
-   python app.py
+   python server.py
    ```

    or

    ```
-   app.py
+   server.py
    ```

-5. Open your web browser and visit http://localhost:8050 to access the Data Visualization Final Project.
+   This will start the Flask server, and the application will be available at http://localhost:8080.

-## Dependencies
+# Dependencies

-The Data Visualization Final Project utilizes the following dependencies:
+The Movie Review Website utilizes the following dependencies:

+- Flask
-- Pandas
+- ibm-watson
-- Dash
+- python-dotenv
-- Plotly
+- Docker

-Please refer to the `requirements.txt` file for the complete list of dependencies and their versions.
+  Please refer to the requirements.txt file for the complete list of dependencies and their versions.

-## Contributing
+# Contributing

-Contributions to the Data Visualization Final Project are welcome!
+Contributions to the eng_fr_translator_flask are welcome!
 Feel free to open issues or submit pull requests.

-## License
+# License

 This project is licensed under the MIT License.

-## Acknowledgments
+# Acknowledgments

 Special thanks to the creators and maintainers of the libraries and frameworks used in this project.

----